 After you finish the reconciliation process, you might need to change a reconciled transaction to unreconciled.
-When you change a transaction to unreconciled, the system removes the R (or the reconciliation code that you selected) from F0911R workfile.
-If you set the Reference 3 processing option to 1 for the Manual Reconciliation program, the system also deletes the assigned reconciliation number from the transaction.
-After you change a reconciled transaction to unreconciled, remember to update the F0911 table to remove the reconciliation code from the transaction.
+When you change a transaction to unreconciled, the system removes the R (or the reconciliation code that you selected) from F0911R table.
+If you set the Reconciliation Reference processing option to 1 for the Manual Reconciliation program, the system also deletes the assigned reconciliation reference number from the transaction.